In a nutshell

 - Develop the essential skills and knowledge for a legal career

-- Benefit from close links with the legal sector including mini pupilage and judicial shadowing opportunities
+- Benefit from opportunities including mini pupillage and judicial shadowing

 - Help the local community in our legal support schemes